 Immerse yourself in Ecuadorian culture and heritage by staying at the 16th century Hacienda Zuleta, sat high up in the country’s Andean mountain range.
 This remote and historic property was once home to a former president of Ecuador so you can be assured it’s a pretty special place to stay, where everything from the walls to the decor tells a story.
-This prestigious country house and authentic working hacienda is home to an elegant 17 rooms that exude a classic and comfortable feel.
-The Hacienda is still a working farm today and this agrarian-based history dates back to Pre-Inca times as early as 700 AD, which is just a taste of the longstanding heritage and tradition that you’ll be enthralled by whilst here.
+This prestigious country house is home to an elegant 17 rooms that exude a classic and comfortable feel.
+The Hacienda is still an authentic working farm today and this agrarian history dates back to the Pre-Inca times, as early as 700 AD, which is just a taste of the longstanding heritage and tradition that you’ll be enthralled by whilst here.

-Hacienda Zuleta is set just off Ecuador’s 35 Highway at 2 hours’ drive north of Quito’s Mariscal Sucre International airport.
+Hacienda Zuleta is set just off Ecuador’s 35 Highway, a two hour drive north of Quito’s Mariscal Sucre International airport.
 Romantically isolated in the Andes at roughly 9,600 feet, the Hacienda is neatly located in the heart of the beautiful and enchanting mountainous landscape.
-Being the Ecuadorian backcountry, you’ll have a whole host of outdoor activities to discover, from hiking and horse-riding to biking and bird-watching; not to mention exploring the region’s rich culture from visiting local villages to wandering the Otavalo Market.
+Being in the Ecuadorian back country, you’ll have a whole host of outdoor activities to discover, from hiking and horse-riding to biking and bird-watching; not to mention exploring the region’s rich culture by visiting local villages and wandering the Otavalo Market.

 Being a former country house, the historic Hacienda transports you back in time, with rooms maintaining a true sense of colonial charm and comfort.
-Varying in shape and scale, rooms showcase cozy fireplaces and are decorated with genuine, unique antiques, which enhance the hotel’s welcoming and whimsical feel and ensure that you feel right at home.
+Varying in shape and scale, the rooms showcase cozy fireplaces and are decorated with genuine antiques, which enhance the hotel’s welcoming and whimsical feel, ensuring you feel right at home.
 Privacy is also carefully considered as certain rooms offer private gardens and terraces, where you’ll lounge and get lost in the awe-inspiring Andean scenery.

 Why We Like It